ThinkEQ/assembly-solutions-ltd/src/pages/product-category/cable-assembly.md

         Our customers really are a reflection of our quality and care, which is why we are immensely proud to manufacture cable assemblies for two world-renowned manufacturers, Aston Martin and Brompton Bicycle.
 These two customers are examples where the opportunities have grown from manufacturing a handful of their cable assembly products, to now producing an extensive range of cost-effective [cable assemblies](/cable-assemblies) and wiring looms to their operational plants.

-        Being a supplier of cable assembly services for over 25 years has broadened our knowledge and expertise in multiple markets including; Automotive, General Engineering, Medical & Nuclear.
+        Being a supplier of cable assembly services for over 25 years has extensively broadened our knowledge and expertise in multiple markets.
+These include; Automotive, General Engineering, Medical & Nuclear.
   - type: column
     column:
       title: ""